 “Mate, don’t be.
 It’s Lily.
 The girl you’ve been in love with since you were like twelve.
 Just calm down.”
 Sirius sat in front of James and watched him pace back and forth.
 His efforts to alleviate James’ nervousness were failing.
-In fact, he was mildly amused that James was so nervous for the day he’d been counting down to for about eight years.
+In fact, he was mildly amused that James was so nervous for the day he’d been counting down to for almost three years.

 “What if she doesn’t want to go through with it?
 What if she changes her mind?
 She was upset about her parents not being here.
 Maybe she doesn’t want to go through with it anymore…” James trailed off and ran a hand through his dark hair.
 It was standing straight up, as usual.
 Even on his wedding day, he couldn’t manage to tame it.